 As a diuretic, and a urinary alkaline, fennel helps remove toxic substances from the body and assists in reducing rheumatism and swelling.
 Certain constituents of the essential oils in fennel are stimulants and they promote the secretion of digestive and gastric juices, reduce inflammation of the stomach and intestines, and aid in the proper absorption of nutrients from food.
 This spice has anti-acidic and anti-spasmodic properties as well; it relieves intestinal spasms or cramps.

 Due to its fragrant smell, fennel is commonly used worldwide in toothpastes, breath fresheners, antacids, desserts, and in a variety of culinary creations.
+This includes fennel pollen.
 Pick up some fennel seeds or powder or a fennel bulb, spice up your life, and get cooking!